-Catholic Hospice, Inc. provides tables showing 4.1 percent growth in Broward County from CY 2016 to CY 2020.
+Catholic Hospice, Inc. provides tables showing the 4.8 percent growth in Miami-Dade County, Monroe County and SA 11 from CY 2016 to CY 2020.
 The applicant also provides a table to show how the percentage increase in the elderly population greatly exceeds the total population growth.
-Additional graphs and charts show visual depictions of the age 65+ and 75+ population growth and death rate increase in SA 10.
-Catholic Hospice, Inc. emphasizes that the concentration of seniors near the proposed location demonstrates demand into the future for health services and end-of-life care.
+Catholic Hospice provides additional graphs and charts to provide visual depictions of the age 65+ and 75+ population growth and death rate increase in SA 11.
+Catholic Hospice emphasizes that the concentration of seniors near the proposed location demonstrate demand into the future for health services and end-of-life care.